Arifoods/.github/profile/README.md

 ## 📜 License & Credits

 All projects in this org are under **Arifoods SA License (e.g. MIT / Apache-2.0)** unless noted otherwise.
-Special shout-out to [Arifoods SA](https://arifoods.gr) for inspiring this aesthetic and tone.

 ---

 We see code as flavor, architecture as recipe, and community as table.
 Let’s cook amazing things together.
-Etsi gamata — no multiverse reset needed.

 — The Arifoods SA Team